ckelly314/pyisotopomer/README.md

 Here, two coefficients, γ and κ, are used to describe scrambling in the ion source.
 This is described in further detail in [Frame and Casciotti, 2010](https://www.biogeosciences.net/7/2695/2010/).
 Below is a description of how to calculate these coefficients in pyisotopomer.

-Run two reference gases with known 15R-alpha and 15R-beta, prepared in the same format as samples (i.e., some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).
+Run two (or more) reference gases with known 15R-alpha and 15R-beta, prepared in the same format as samples (i.e., some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).

+Open ```constants.py``` in a text editor.
+Note that we specify named reference materials in lines 50-53.
+If the reference materials used to calibrate scrambling are not in this list, add them, following the format of the existing lines.
+Save ```constants.py```.

 Export and size-correct these data in the excel correction template, as above.
-The placeholder samples in the template spreadsheet are arranged in the right order 1-7, but this may not necessarily be the case, depending on how one performs step 2 above.
+The placeholder samples in the template spreadsheet are arranged in the right order 1-7, but this may not necessarily be the case, depending on how one performs the steps above.
 The order is not important to what follows, as long as the samples (columns C-Q) and reference peaks (columns S-U) are in the same order.

 Each row of the correction template represents one reference material.
 In column B, "ref_tag", add the names of the reference materials, as they appear in ```constants.py``` (for example, here, atmosphere-equilibrated seawater is named "ATM").